CodeF0x/violin/README.md

-# ⚠️ Warning: work in progress!
+# ⚠️ Warning: Design is not final will probably change!

 # (Has no name yet)